 Mr. Molale started his working career as an Assistant District Officer (Development) in Tsabong in 1981.
 He joined the Ministry of Local Government, Lands and Housing as the Chief Housing Officer in 1988.
 He went back to work in Tsabong as a District Commissioner 1991.
 Thereafter, he assumed position as Private Secretary to the Vice President in 1994.
 He joined the Ministry of Finance and Development Planning as Chief Economist (Rural Development) in 1994 and later took the position as Deputy Coordinator of Rural Development in the ministry in 1996.
 Mr Molale continued to work in the public service and went back to the Ministry of Local Government, Lands and Housing as Deputy Permanent Secretary in 1996.
 He took position as Senior Private Secretary to the President in 1998.

-Mr. Daniel Watson, Chief Human Resources Officer, Treasury Board of Canada, Canada
+Mr. Daniel Watson, Chief Human Resources Officer for the Government of Canada

-Daniel started his career as a supervisor at a Canada Employment Centre for Students in East Vancouver.
+As a graduate of the University of British Columbia, Mr. Watson started his career as a supervisor at a Canada Employment Centre for Students in East Vancouver.
 He subsequently moved to the Policy and Research group of Saskatchewan's Department of Education, Training and Employment, then to British Columbia's Ministry of Aboriginal Affairs, where he was involved in all aspects of modern treaty negotiations.
-Daniel returned to the federal government in 1999 as Director of Aboriginal and Territorial Relations at Indian and Northern Affairs Canada (INAC) in Yellowknife.
+Mr. Watson returned to the federal government in 1999 as Director of Aboriginal and Territorial Relations at Indian and Northern Affairs Canada (INAC) in Yellowknife.
 Two years later, he became Director General of the Aboriginal Justice Directorate at Justice Canada in Ottawa.
 He was then appointed Assistant Deputy Minister at Western Economic Diversification Canada in Saskatchewan in 2003, and Senior Assistant Deputy Minister responsible for Policy and Strategic Direction at INAC in 2006.
-Daniel returned to Western Diversification as Associate Deputy Minister in March 2009, and on July 16 of that same year, was appointed Deputy Minister.
-Daniel is a graduate of the University of British Columbia
+Mr. Watson returned to Western Diversification as Associate Deputy Minister in March 2009, and on July 16 of that same year, was appointed Deputy Minister.
+On September 4, 2012, Mr. Watson was appointed as the Chief Human Resources Officer for the Government of Canada.

-Mr. Nick Manning, Manager, Public Sector Governance, World Bank
+Mr. Nick Manning, Head, Governance and Public Sector Management, The World Bank

 Hon.
 Jocelyne Bourgon, Canada